 Some routes and areas are more generously appointed with hostels and bunkhouses than others.
 The Pennine Way and the Lake District for example, because of their popularity, are very well provided with excellent places, but Northumberland has very few.

 Some hostel organisations have evolved into an umbrella body which includes affiliated hostels who are included on their websites, and who usually offer the same discounts to members.
-The advantage of joining one of the hosteling organisations is that you can get various discounts off the cost of a room and membership of the International organisation Hostelling International.
+One advantage of joining one of the hosteling organisations is that you can get various discounts off the cost of a room and membership of the International organisation Hostelling International.

 In addition to youth hostels, a huge range of independent hostels and bunkhouses around the country can be accessed by referring to the independenthostelguide website.
 There are also various hostel phone apps available for national and international hostels from which you can book ahead.